Zarch: Development

-Braben had use of an Acorn A500 development machine for two weeks in January 1987.
-He had been working on 3D landscape algorithms on the BBC Micro and then wrote Lander using ARM code.
+Braben had access to an Acorn A500 development machine for two weeks in January 1987.
+He was working on 3D landscape algorithms on the BBC Micro and then wrote Lander using ARM code.

 Lander

 Lander was a demo version of Zarch bundled with new Acorn Archimedes computers.
 It was completed in less than three months as an illustration of their capabilities.
-Although the graphical environment, controls and handling of the lander were similar to the released version of the game, neither enemies nor virus were present on the landscape.
+Although the graphical environment, controls and handling of the lander were similar to the released version, neither enemies nor virus were present on the landscape.
 Points were awarded for destroying trees and buildings.

 While the lander was stationary on the launchpad, moving the mouse (which would normally tilt the attitude of the craft) would cause it to immediately explode.
-This was fixed in Virus: the craft would not explode while sitting on the launchpad, but only if a landing were attempted while the craft was not level.
+This was fixed in Virus: the craft would not explode while sitting on the launchpad, but only if a landing was attempted while the craft was not level.

 Game engine

 The player flies the lander over an undulating landscape of square tiles.
 The landscape routine uses fixed tile sizes, meaning that the depth of view (amount of terrain being rendered) directly influences the frame rate.
-In development, a greater depth of view reduced the frame rate to only one or two per second.
+During development, a greater depth of view reduced the frame rate to only one or two per second.
 Bank switching is used, with the display being in 256-color Mode 13.
 The higher resolution Mode 15 was not used because that leaves less available memory and the required VIDC bandwidth also slows down the processor.

 Depth sorting uses bin sorting because objects only need to be approximately in order.
-The buffering demands memory but does not have the same time overheads as bubble sorting or quicksort.
+The buffering demands memory, but does not have the same time overheads as bubble sorting or quicksort.
 Colour keying is implemented by varying levels of white according to depth.

 Trees, buildings and enemies are drawn in filled light-sourced polygons.
-Shadows of the lander and enemies are projected vertically onto the ground, which does not cater for landscape curvature but is fast.
+Shadows of the lander and enemies are projected vertically onto the ground, which does not cater for landscape curvature, but is fast.
 Consequently, shadows are not shown on other scenery.
 The shadows allow the player to follow movements of enemy craft by their shadows, even when they are not visible on the screen.
 In Virus, there is no light-sourcing.
-The game also provides particle system effects to depict the thrust from the lander, explosions, the virus spreading over the landscape, and assorted other phenomena such as splashes when shots strike water, and puffs of dust when they strike land.
+The game also provides particle system effects to depict the thrust from the lander, explosions, the virus spreading over the landscape, and other phenomena such as splashes when shots hit water, and puffs of dust when they strike land.
 At altitude, when the ground cannot be seen, dust particles in the air give the impression of movement and speed.

 Four major routines are used in the game's programming: